GoodIntentionsAssistant/gi/docs/docs/intents/expects.md

 Expects are useful in dialogs to users to capture the next input and force it to an intent.

+For now you can only set one expects.
+We plan to have multiple expectings in a future version.

 ~~~javascript
 module.exports = class HowOldAreYouIntent extends Intent {